Hans Conried: Cartoons

 Conried's colorful voice gained him much work in animated cartoons, such as Disney and Jay Ward.
-His prominent work for Disney was in Walt Disney's Peter Pan as both Captain Hook and Mr. Darling (following the tradition of having both characters portrayed by the same actor).
-He then went on to pose live-action reference and audition for Aurora's father, King Stefan, in another Disney animated film, Sleeping Beauty, but the voice role of Stefan was officially taken by Taylor Holmes for the film's final cut.
+His prominent work for Disney was in Walt Disney's Peter Pan where he voiced and provided live-action reference for both Captain Hook and Mr. Darling (following the tradition of having both characters portrayed by the same actor).
+He then went on to pose live-action movesets and audition for Aurora's father, King Stefan, in another Disney animated film, Sleeping Beauty, but the voice role of Stefan was officially taken by Taylor Holmes for the film's final cut.
 Nevertheless, Conried hosted several episodes of Walt Disney's Wonderful World of Color as the Magic Mirror from Snow White and the Seven Dwarfs.

 He supplied the storybook narration for MGM's Johann Mouse, the 1952 Academy Award for Best Short Subject: Cartoons, the seventh and last Oscar given to a Tom and Jerry short.

 Conried also became a charter member of the Jay Ward-Bill Scott stock company.
 He voiced the character of Snidely Whiplash in the Dudley Do-Right segments of The Rocky and Bullwinkle Show, and Professor Waldo P. Wigglesworth on Hoppity Hooper.

 Ward and Scott also cast him as the live-action host of Fractured Flickers, a wildly satirical, tongue-in-cheek redub of silent movies.
 During that show he had a tightly scripted segment where he absurdly interviewed guest stars and celebrities, while usually mistaking their identities, misunderstanding answers, taking umbrage or getting into mock disagreements.

 He also voiced Wally Walrus on The Woody Woodpecker Show and Dr. Dred on Drak Pack.
 According to the DVD commentary of Futurama, he was the inspiration for the voice created for Robot Devil.